andreas-abel/MeMin/README.md

 # MeMin
-SAT-based exact minimization of incompletely specified Mealy machines
+A tool for SAT-based exact minimization of incompletely specified Mealy machines.

 ## Introduction